nprice1/blog/content/post/character-creator-pt2.md

 then merge them all together at the very end.

 I'm going to make a simple subscriber that expects to be handed a list of paths that it needs to fetch and overlay.
 I also want it to be able to report when it is done.
-I could do that by having it utilize a `CompeltableFuture`, but I decided instead to use a `CountdownLatch` since I haven't used them much and I know how many times I'm going to run this upfront.
+I could do that by having it utilize a `CompletableFuture`, but I decided instead to use a `CountdownLatch` since I haven't used them much and I know how many times I'm going to run this upfront.
 To initialize my subscriber, I just create an empty image of the size of the final sprite sheet, and save the latch I will use to mark when the subscriber has finished: